IRAs Tips, Info & FAQs

 IRAs Rates & Calculator

-Traditional and Roth IRAs & Education Savings Account
+Traditional & Roth IRAs & Education Savings Account

 |Balance of $100 and Over||0.50% APY*|

 *APY = Annual Percentage Yield.
-APY is accurate as of November 1, 2017 and may change after the account is opened.
-Dividends are based on the daily balance and paid to the account monthly, Fees or other conditions could reduce the earnings on the account.
+APY is accurate as of January 1, 2018, and may change after the account is opened.
+Dividends are calculated on the daily balance during the dividend period and paid to the account monthly.
+Fees or other conditions could reduce the earnings on the account.
+Payment of dividends is subject to availability of earnings.

 Certificates & IRA Certificates